 1) being able to use it through a wider range of hardware such as secured credit cards

-2) linked bank accounts that would generally be used over an internet means, for exchange with a secure micropayment system such as in large corporations
+2) linked bank accounts that would generally be used over an internet means, for exchange with a secure micropayment system such as in large corporations (PayPal).

 Systems of accounting such as Altruistic Economics are emerging that are entirely electronic, and can be more efficient and more realistic because they do not assume a zero-sum transaction model.